Brian Evans was born in Haverhill, Massachusetts.

 His music video, “At Fenway,” has garnered close to 12 million views on YouTube, and features William Shatner as the home plate umpire.
 This milestone led to Brian Evans, Helen Marie Bousquet, and William Shatner all being added to The National Baseball Hall of Fame, and The Baseball Almanac.
 His second video, “Creature,” was filmed at The Bates Motel, and is the first time Universal Studios and The Alfred Hitchcock Estate have ever approved the use of the famed location for the iconic major motion picture, “Psycho,” be used for an entire music video.
 It received close to 300,000 views during just the week of Halloween, and is being groomed as the new standard for Halloween songs in this century.

-Brian’s next release will be in March, 2016, when his take on the Dolly Parton classic “Here You Come Again,” is released both as a single and as a music video.
+Brian’s next release was in March, 2016, when his take on the Dolly Parton classic “Here You Come Again,” is released both as a single and as a music video.
 The music video, filmed on Maui, Hawaii, co-stars William Shatner, Dog The Bounty Hunter, Beth Chapman, Leland Chapman, and legendary “Latin King of Comedy” star Paul Rodriguez.
-In December, DMDS reported that it was the #6 (The Weeknd was #7) most added single to radio...and that's two months before the music video has even debuted.
+In December, DMDS reported that it was the #6 (The Weeknd was #7) most added single to radio.

 Music, however, is not Brian’s only talent.
 In 2014 he released his first novel, “Horrorscope,” and in 2015 released “Horrorscope II,” and the comedy novel, “The Funny Robbers,” co-written by Carrot Top’s manager, Dan O’Leary, as a feature film vehicle for the star.
+He then completed a fourth novel, "Savannah," with Ted Hamby.
 Both “Horrorscope” and “The Funny Robbers” are being developed for the big screen.
-Brian is now working on several additional fictional novels, and is also preparing an autobiography simply titled “Me,” with a Foreword by William Shatner.
-His booked are available in paperback, kindle, and audio book (Amazon, Barnes & Noble, Audible, etc.).
+Brian is now working on several additional fictional novels, and is also preparing an autobiography with a Foreword by William Shatner.
+His books are available in paperback, kindle, and audio book (Amazon, Barnes & Noble, Audible, etc.).

 Brian Evans, with the help of Oscar winner Jeff Bridges and legendary star William Shatner, have been avid supporters of The American Sleep Apnea Association, after Brian lost his mother in 2012 due to this condition following what was supposed to be a routine knee surgery.